Conflict Resolution Guidelines For Elementary Schools

 Signature of Party Date

-These guidelines are based on a workshop Mediator Joe B. Hewitt does for elementary schools.
+These guidelines are based on a workshop Mediator Joe B. Hewitt has done for elementary schools.

-For information on having such a workshop in your school, email Joe.
+For information on having such a workshop in your school, contact us.